leanneholmes/cardcrafter/README.md

 ### Prerequisites

-You'll need to have the latest LTS version of Node installed.
+You'll need to have Node 20.0 or later installed on your machine.

 ### Installation